 Who can attend the program?

 The Garfield Heights Preschool serves children with special needs and typically developing children who live in the Garfield Heights City School District.
-Children between the ages of 3 and 5 are eligible, as long as they are not 5 years old before September 30th of the current school year.
+Children with special needs ages 3 - 5 are eligible along with tpically developing children ages 4-5 (as long as they are not 5 years old before September 30th of the current school year).

 Can any child sign up for preschool?

 No. Unfortunately, we have a limited number of spots available for typically developing children.
 Parents of typically developing children who are interested in preschool should fill out the Preschool Request Form and return it to the district.
 Spots are available for children with disabilities.
 The preschool can evaluate your child to determine if he/she is eligible as a child with a disability.
 If you think you may have a child with a disability, please fill out the Preschool Request Form.

 The Garfield Heights Preschool program is four days per week (Monday-Thursday).
 The morning session is 8:15-10:45 and the afternoon session is 11:40-2:10.

 Where is the preschool?